XetaIO/Xetaravel-Mentions/README.md

 >     'notify' => false
 > ]);
 > ```
-> You also set a configuration at the runtime :
+> You can also set a configuration at the runtime :
 > ```php
 > <?php
 >